-Know Whom to Emphasize
+Know who to Emphasize

-The perspective you will offer your readers will be complemented by the factors you decide to frame as the center of your business news articles.
+The perspective you will offer your readers will be complemented by the factors you decide to frame as the centre of your business news articles.
 Whether it is a person, a place, or an organization, you decide who or what the other elements of the story will revolve around.

 Do the Research for Your Readers

 Don’t just think that if someone is interested enough they would go and do the research themselves.
 People like ready knowledge capsules to just pop instantly.
-That is why if you do rich background research and encapsulate it in your articles with the new stories you would be the readers’ absolute favorite.
+That is why if you do rich background research and encapsulate it in your articles with the new stories you would be the readers’ absolute favourite.